 Sharon Rush, R.Ph., received her Bachelor of Science in Pharmacy degree in 1986.
-She practiced as a staff pharmacist, pharmacy manager, Central Texas Immunization Coordinator and PGY1 residency preceptor during her 23 years with a large community pharmacy chain.
+She practiced as a staff pharmacist, pharmacy manager, Central Texas Immunization Coordinator and PGY1 residency preceptor during her 23 years with a large community pharmacy chain and continues to practice with the company on a reduced scale.
 She has been involved with different patient care programs such as pharmacy-based immunizations, health screenings, Medication Therapy Management and Disease State Management.
-She is a certified instructor for the APhA “Pharmacy-Based Immunization Delivery” certification program, the APhA “Delivering Medication Therapy Management Services in the Community” certificate program and the American Heart Association Basic Life Support course.
-She was honored with the “Friend of UT-APhA-ASP” award in 2010 and 2011 for her involvement with their health screening events.
+She is a certified instructor for the APhA “Pharmacy-Based Immunization Delivery” certification program, the APhA “Delivering Medication Therapy Management Services in the Community” certificate program, the NACDS Point of Care certificate program and the American Heart Association Basic Life Support course.
+She provides the annual 3-hour continuing education Immunization Update for the Texas Pharmacy Association and the University of Texas College of Pharmacy Pharmacy Practice Seminar.

 She is a member of several national, state and local organizations such as the American College of Clinical Pharmacy, the American Association of Colleges of Pharmacy, the American Pharmacists’ Association, the Texas Pharmacy Association and the Capital Area Pharmacy Association.
-She was elected to a three-year term on the Board of Directors of the Texas Pharmacy Association in 2012 and is the current Secretary on the local Capital Area Pharmacy Association board.
-She serves on the Seton SW Hospital Advisory Council.
+She was elected to a three-year term on the Board of Directors of the Texas Pharmacy Association from 2012-15 and now serves on their Workforce Taskforce, Public Policy Council, Vaccination Registry Project Management team, Education Advisory group and others.
+She serves as a Director on the local Capital Area Pharmacy Association board.

 Her areas of interest include the clinical and direct patient care aspects of community practice and their impact on improving the health outcomes of her patients.
 These aspects include Medication Therapy Management, immunizations and health screenings.